pifou25/docker-jeedom/README.md

 The `docker-compose.yml` is an example of the complete service stack used for a complete installation.

 ## List of Docker available images

 ### Meaning of any keywords

 * `Full` = standalone
 * `Light` = without extra daemon, use with other services
-* bullseye, buster, or bookworm is the Debian base version.
+* bullseye, or bookworm is the Debian base version.
 The current default is `bullseye`
 * Jeedom Version `stable` (current = v4.4 = latest) or `dev` (future v4.5 or v5 ?), see jeedom Git branches.
 The `dev` is not from official Jeedom `alpha` or `beta` but from my specific repo.
 This dev version has `xdebug` activated.